PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 Singularity has the runtime flag `--bind`, `-B` in short, to mount host directories.

-The long syntax allows to map the host dir onto a container dir with a different name/path, `-B hostdir:containerdir`.
+There is a long syntax, which allows to map the host dir onto a container dir with a different name/path, `-B hostdir:containerdir`.
-The short syntax just mounts the dir using the same name and path: `-B hostdir`.
+There is also a short syntax, that just mounts the dir using the same name and path: `-B hostdir`.

-Let's use the latter syntax to mount `$TUTO/_episodes` into the container and re-run `ls`.
+Let's use the latter syntax to mount `$TUTO` into the container and re-run `ls`.

 ```
-$ singularity exec -B $TUTO/_episodes library://ubuntu:18.04 ls $TUTO/_episodes
+$ singularity exec -B $TUTO docker://ubuntu:18.04 ls $TUTO/_episodes
 ```
 {: .bash}